deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 ## Natural Language Processing

-DeepLearning4J has tools for NLP.
-See [this page](https://deeplearning4j.org/bagofwords-tf-idf)
+DeepLearning4J includes a toolkit for NLP.
+See [this page](https://deeplearning4j.org/bagofwords-tf-idf).

-## Sequence Data
+## Time Series, or Sequence Data

-Recurrent Neural Networks are useful for analyzing sequence or time series data.
-DataVec provides the CSVSequenceReader class for reading Sequence Data from files.
-A good example is the UCISequenceClassificationExample.
+Recurrent neural networks are useful for analyzing sequence or time series data.
+DataVec provides the `CSVSequenceReader` class for reading sequence data from files.
+A good example is the `UCISequenceClassificationExample`.

-The data is split into testing and training sets so the code creates a seperate iterator for each.
+The data is split into testing and training sets so that the code creates a seperate iterator for each set.

-In this data set there are 6 possible labels.
-For each file of data in the features directory there is a corresponding file in the labels directory.
-The label files have a single entry while the feature files have the sequence of activity recorded at that device.
+In this data set, there are six possible labels.
+For each file containing data in the features directory, there is a corresponding file in the labels directory.
+The label files have a single entry, while the feature files have the sequence of activity recorded at that device.

 ```
 private static File baseDir = new File("src/main/resources/uci/");